 So what is price jacking?
 It’s a bait and switch pricing game.
-Be aware of this common scam.
+Be aware of this common scam in the industry.
 If you really question these companies on their pricing, say for a lockout call for locked keys in the car, they will say something like it will be “$15 service call plus labor.”
 Know that a good locksmith company, or any other service company for ANY emergency service cannot offer $15 service calls and stay in business, so get ready to pay a big price for the “plus labor” part of your quote.

 - Does the company have a professional web site?